iamronsuez/iamronsuez.github.io/README.md

 MercadoLibre has an in-house Cloud solution that provides deployment, scaling, and metrics allows us to focus on building a quality codebase that is high efficiency and fault-tolerant.

 We take quality very seriously.
-We have an 85% minimum testing coverage.
+We have a high stardand on code testing and coverage rules.
 The CI process is built on top of Github actions and Jenkins.

 **Technologies**: Java 11+, Spring framework, Spark framework, Docker.